RUB-EP1/pawian-tools/README.md

    conda config --set channel_priority strict
    ```

 2. Create a Conda environment named `pawian` (or whatever you want) and initialize it with the necessary packages.
-The required dependencies are listed in the [`requirements.txt`](./requirements.txt) file, apart from python itself:
+The required dependencies are listed in the [`requirements.txt`](./requirements.txt) file, apart from Python itself:
    ```
    conda create --name pawian python --file requirements.txt
    ```